 Several different instruments are inserted to clip the gallbladder artery and bile duct and then to dissect and remove the gallbladder and stones.
 The entire procedure normally takes less then 1 hour.

 Gallbladder surgery becomes more complicated and requires more skill and expertise now that the standard is not an open procedure but using the scoped instruments, laparoscopic procedure.
-Because this is a common outpatient procedure, many doctors who are not properly trained do this procedure routinely and eventually their poor skills catch up to them by injuring someone, causing medical malpractice.
+Because this is a common outpatient procedure, many doctors who are not properly trained do this procedure routinely and eventually their poor skills catch up to them by injuring someone, from infections to retained instruments, causing medical malpractice.

 The most common negligent act in the lap-choli procedure is the doctor negligently cuts the common bile ducts mistaking it for the cystic bile duct, the duct they are supposed to cut.
 How does this happen?
 Inattention to detail and varying anatomy of different patients.